kubermatic/docs/content/kubeone/master/getting_started/azure.en.md

 Terraform scripts and then install Kubernetes.
 Finally, we're going to show how to destroy the cluster along with the infrastructure.

-As a result, you'll get Kubernetes 1.16.1 High-Available (HA) clusters with three control plane nodes and one worker node.
+As a result, you'll get Kubernetes High-Available (HA) clusters with three control plane nodes and one worker node.

 ### Prerequisites

 To follow this quick start, you'll need:

-* `kubeone` v0.11.0 or newer installed, which can be done by following the `Installing KubeOne` section of [the README](https://github.com/kubermatic/kubeone/blob/master/README.md),
+* KubeOne v0.11.0 or newer installed, which can be done by following the Installing KubeOne section of [the README][readme]
-* `terraform` v0.12.0 or later installed.
+* Terraform v0.12.0 or newer installed.
 Older releases are not compatible.
-The binaries for `terraform` can be found on the [Terraform website](https://www.terraform.io/downloads.html)
+The binaries for Terraform can be found on the [Terraform website][terraform]

 ## Setting Up Credentials

+{{% notice warning %}}
+The provided credentials are deployed to the cluster to be used by machine-controller for creating worker nodes.
+You may want to consider providing a non-administrator credentials to increase the security.
+{{% /notice %}}

-In order for Terraform to successfully create the infrastructure and for KubeOne to install Kubernetes and create worker nodes you need to setup credentials for your Azure cluster.
+In order for Terraform to successfully create the infrastructure and for machine-controller to create worker nodes, you need to setup credentials for your Azure cluster.

-For the terraform reference please take a look at [Azure provider docs][3]
+For the Terraform reference please take a look at [Azure provider docs][terraform-azure-ref].

 The following environment variables should be set: